Common Types of Scams

 A gift card scam is when you’re asked to pay for something using one or more popular gift cards, such as an Amazon gift card.
 The scammer asks for the card numbers and PINs, which allows them instant access to the money on the gift cards, and you receive nothing in return.

 A common grandparent scam is when a grandparent receives a call that their grandchild is supposedly in a foreign country and was arrested, in an accident, or in some type of financial crisis and needs money sent to them right away.
-The grandparent is often told not to tell the child’s parents or other family members.
+They’re often told not to tell anyone else about the situation.

 Lottery or Sweepstakes Scams